Boosting Biofilter Performance Part 3: Conquering Biological Oxygen Demand (BOD)

 Here’s what it does:

-- Microflocculation: Ozone causes tiny dissolved organic particles to clump together (flocculate) into larger particles.
-This makes them big enough to be captured by your mechanical filtration (drum filters, filter socks, etc.).
+- Microflocculation: Ozone causes tiny dissolved organic particles to clump together (flocculate) into larger particles, making them big enough to be captured by mechanical filtration.
 It literally makes your filters more effective.

 - Crystal Clear Water: By removing dissolved organics, ozone dramatically increases water clarity and raises your Oxidation-Reduction Potential (ORP).
 A high ORP is a direct indicator of a clean, healthy, low-BOD environment.